-NDACo started a scholarship program for the children and grandchildren (ages 17-22) of county employees in 1998.
+NDACo started a scholarship program for the children and grandchildren (ages 17-22) of county officials and employees in 1998.
 The scholarship fund is supported by corporate sponsors like Nationwide Retirement Solutions and county donors from across the state.
 Thanks to their generosity, the scholarships have grown from two $500 awards to six $2,000 awards!
 Thank you to all who contribute!

 The National Association of Counties has partnered with Nationwide Retirement Solutions to offer four $2,000 scholarships for high school seniors.
 Winning applicants will have written a short essay describing why it’s important for a public sector employee to start saving early for retirement.